 Wrapping Up

-In this article we’ve compared a selection of ESP32 development boards.
+In this article, we’ve compared a selection of ESP32 development boards.
 The ESP32 DEVKIT DOIT, the Adafruit ESP32 Feather, and the ESP32 thing are all very similar.
-These don’t come with extra hardware, so they are easier to use and those are the ones we recommend for beginners.
-We’ve been using the ESP32 DEVKIT DOIT boards and they work perfectly.
+These don’t come with extra hardware, so they are easier to use, and those are the ones we recommend for beginners.
+We’ve been using the ESP32 DEVKIT DOIT boards, and they work perfectly.
 However, if you want something really high-quality, the ESP32 feather and the ESP32 Thing are just great.

-We hope you’ve found these selection and comparison of ESP32 development boards useful.
 We also have a blog post about the best ESP8266 development boards.

 Thanks for reading.